 At Randolph Elementary School we strive to give students positive feedback frequently.
 Our students are recognized frequently throughout the school day with ticket incentives for doing a great job during the school day.
-These tickets go into drawings for weekly incentives and a larger monthly drawing in the cafeteria in front of entire grade levels.
+These tickets go into drawings for weekly incentives and a larger monthly drawing in the cafeteria.

 Classrooms will earn recognition for following school expectations.
-The awards are named after our therapy dog: Shug's Shout Out and our Roadrunner Mascot.
+The awards are named after our therapy dogs.
 Our goal is to be able to recognize all students throughout a school year.
 Students are also recognized monthly for their effort in the classrooms with effort awards.